thiagovmdon/monhtlyflow-indicators/README.md

 # monthly-flow-indicators-map

-At this repsitory you may find a step-by-step about how to proceed with the calculations of monthly streamflow indicators computation considering natural versus modified conditions but considering a Raster (PCRaster), istead of single CSV files.
+At this repsitory you may find a step-by-step about how to proceed with the calculations of monthly streamflow indicators computation considering natural versus modified conditions, considering both one CSV file, or but considering a Raster (PCRaster).

 The input are PCRasters of a study area considering each .map file as a different time-step.
 In this case the time-step used is monthly.